mohitsriv/Notepad/about.md

 Hi, I'm **Mohit Srivastava**, and this is my blog.
 I'll use this space to blog on topics that align with my professional passions.
-That means software, cloud, product management and entrpreneurship.
+That means software, cloud, product management and entrepreneurship.
 That said, I spend a lot of my personal time on these topics, so it's not exactly a *professional* blog.
 Accordingly, the views here are mine and not those of Microsoft, my employer.